 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

 Use the avoidance mechanisms of ISO/IEC TR 24772-1:2019 clause 6.44.5.?

-Ensure that the default case in select type statements is handled.
+Use the class default guard statement to provide code that indicates an error or clearly document why such behaviour is acceptable.

 6.45 Extra intrinsics [LRM]